 Luckily for me, Panoply was already set up before I joined Spacious.
 Our CTO, early on in Spacious’ existence, wanted a rock-solid data pipeline to power insights in the business.
 Before we had Panoply, we had data all across the organization such as Facebook data, Google Analytics, Intercom et al - and the issue was they were all in the little separate silos.
 It was incredibly frustrating to run any type of analysis.

 They were manually exporting data and looking at everything individually in spreadsheets.
 In a nutshell, everything was siloed and no dataset could talk to or be compared to one another.
 I walked in, in a two-week project, I could run queries and immediately help make decisions that bettered our business, from the get-go - because I have Panoply to reply upon.

-When evaluating a new platform, is Panoply compatibility a decision factor?
+When evaluating a new tool, is Panoply compatibility a decision factor?

 Absolutely, if we’re going to be working with a platform that generates a large quantity of data, it must work with Panoply, or Segment, which is another data vendor we use.

-Alternatively, if it’s something that generates a small amount of data, I LOVE the fact that Panoply has a CSV upload into a Redshift warehouse.
+Alternatively, if it’s something that generates a small amount of data, I LOVE the fact that Panoply has a CSV upload.
 This capability means we can experiment with platforms that might be custom or one-off projects.
-I can exports lists and upload them into Panoply - and in 10 seconds later have all this data
+I can exports lists and upload them into Panoply—and in 10 seconds later have all this data